Lara's story: Five things I wish I knew before I got divorced

 Getting cross, arguing, telling them they’re ‘doing it wrong’, or in any way trying to change their behaviour is a mistake.

 As harsh as it may sound, it’s none of your business any more.
-As the co-parent, they are entitled to do things their way when they are in charge of the children.
+As a co-parent, they are entitled to do things their way when they are in charge of the children.

 Start your amicable divorce journey